Winged Loosestrife

 Maintenance

-A versatile plant that will grow in fields, wet meadows, ditches, roadsides, pond edges, and streams.
 Because Winged Loosestrife is naturally found in wet meadows, it is a good plant for the lower slopes of rain gardens or the dry fringe.
 Plant it with other late summer blooming natives.
 Not to be confused with the non-native Purple Loosestrife (Lythrum salicaria).
-Propagation: seed.
+Native habitat: fields, wet meadows, sandy soil in prairies, marshes, and low borders of lakes, ponds, streams, roadside ditches.

 Blooms May-September.
 Grows in a dense ball almost like a short shrub, with lance shaped leaves.
 Single pale, purple flowers bloom on short stalks that arise from leaf axils.
 Petals have a darker purple mid-vein and resemble the texture of wrinkled tissue paper.
 The fruit is a capsule containing tiny seeds.